OutSystems/docs-product/src/deliver-mobile/customize-mobile-app/set-the-preferences-for-your-mobile-app.md

 3. Introduce the preferences you want from the [available preferences](https://cordova.apache.org/docs/en/latest/config_ref/#preference) in the JSON value:

-    1. Each preference you want to define is represented as a name/value pair, where the name is the preference name and the value (specified as a string) is its parameter.
+    1. Each preference you want to define is represented as a name/value pair, where the name is the preference name and the value is its parameter specified as a string (surrounded by double quotes), a boolean or a number.
 The preference name is case-sensitive.
 Check the  preferences JSON template  to avoid mistakes.

         ![](images/image4.png)